Energy Transport Velocity in Photonic Time Crystals

 \emph{Momentum gaps and generalized velocity.—} In a momentum gap the Floquet quasifrequency is complex, \(\omega=\omega_r+i\gamma\), so a single Floquet component \(e^{ikz-i\omega t}\) carries an overall envelope \(e^{\pm\gamma t}\).
 To separate this trivial parametric amplification/attenuation from \emph{transport}, we write \(u(z,t)=e^{2\gamma t}u_p(z,t)\) and \(S_z(z,t)=e^{2\gamma t}S_{z,p}(z,t)\), where \(u_p\) and \(S_{z,p}\) are \(T\)-periodic for a single Floquet mode~\cite{SM}.
 Equivalently, we introduce the weighted cycle average

 which removes the envelope and is cycle-origin independent for a single mode.
 We then define the generalized (gap) velocity

 a flux-over-energy ratio that quantifies the net drift of energy in the presence of gain/loss.
-Using the same Maxwell flux pairing as above, one finds the exact Sambe-space expression
+Using the same \(\mathbb J\)-weighted form as above, one finds the exact Maxwell–Floquet expression